Sequential Bayesian Registration for Functional Data: Simulations and real data examples

-The common template is modeled as a linear combination of B-spline bases with unknown coefficients.
-Prior hyperparameters for the template and phase components are: $B=10,\ \Sigma_q = 20I_B,\ \kappa = 5,\ \alpha_\sigma=4,\ \beta_\sigma=0.01$, and a uniform partition of size $M_\gamma=10$.
-We first draw $10,000$ samples from the posterior distribution given $f_{1:10}$ using MCMC-based batch learning; we use a burn-in period of $40,000$.
-The rest of the SSS functions, $f_{11:18}$, are added to the data sequentially, and the initial samples are updated recursively via Algorithm \ref{algo}.
+As in the drought intensity study, we model the SRVF template using a linear combination of ten cubic B-splines basis functions, which provides considerable flexibility for template estimation.
+The other prior hyperparameters for the template and phase components are $\Sigma_c = 20I_B,\ \kappa = 5,\ \alpha_\sigma=4,\ \beta_\sigma=0.01$, and a uniform partition of size $M_\gamma=10$ (a partition of this size provides sufficient flexibility for phase estimation).
+For each ENSO state, we initialize the sampler using $10,000$ MCMC samples from the posterior given the first three functions after a burn-in period of $40,000$ iterations.
+The rest of the SSS functions for each ENSO state are then added to the data sequentially, and the initial samples are updated recursively using the proposed SMC algorithm.